dorkodu/sage/paper/5 -- Introspection.md

 }
 ```

-As seen in the example above, magic attributes can be used on an Entity type to get schema metadata.
+As seen in the example above, magic attributes can be used to get metadata about an Entity type.

+#### `*`

-#### `*` — any Entity type
+ — any Entity type.

 #### Attributes